The 2015 Awardees

 David Walsh, a retired publishing executive and dedicated benefactor to the Georgetown University Library, received the John Carroll Award in ceremonies held at the Paramount Studios in Los Angeles, CA, on April 18, 2015.

-To some of his closest friends, Walsh is not remembered merely as a business executive but as "Chime #33", as his ties to Georgetown's a capella group remain as strong as ever.
+To some of his closest friends, Walsh is not remembered merely as a business executive but as "Chime #33", as his ties to Georgetown's a capella group remained as strong as ever.
 In 1990, he led efforts to support a library endowment in honor of the Chimes, which now encompasses over $3 million in gifts.
 Outside of the endowment, the Chimes raised an additional $1.2 million to name the library's main reference area in his name, in honor of his support and leadership.